himanshu07rautela/CVD-Gradient/README.md

 # CVD Gradient: AI-Powered Cardiovascular Disease Prediction Platform

 ## 🌟 About the Project
 CVD Gradient is an AI-driven platform designed to empower early detection and risk assessment of cardiovascular diseases.
-Inspired by the vision of **Ayushman Bharat**—making quality healthcare accessible and affordable for all—our mission is to leverage cutting-edge machine learning to help both patients and clinicians make informed decisions.
+Inspired by the vision of **Ayushman Bharat**—making quality healthcare accessible and affordable for all—this project leverages cutting-edge machine learning to help both patients and clinicians make informed decisions.

+**Developed end-to-end by Himanshu Rautela (IIIT Kota):**
+- Machine learning model development and integration
+- Backend API (FastAPI, Python)
+- Frontend (React, MUI, Recharts)
+- Database (MongoDB Atlas)
+- Deployment and DevOps

+## 🧠 Machine Learning Methodology
+CVD Gradient uses a robust ML pipeline for accurate cardiovascular disease prediction:

+- **Dataset:** UCI Heart Disease Dataset (see credits below)
+- **Feature Selection:**
+  - **LASSO (Least Absolute Shrinkage and Selection Operator):** Used to select the most relevant features by penalizing less important ones, improving model interpretability and reducing overfitting.
+  - **Comparison with Genetic Algorithm (GA):** LASSO was benchmarked against GA-based feature selection, with results visualized and compared in the research section.
+- **Classification Model:**
+  - **Gradient Boosting Classifier:** An ensemble method that builds a strong predictive model by combining multiple weak learners (decision trees).
+Chosen for its high accuracy and robustness on tabular medical data.
+- **Model Evaluation:**
+  - Metrics such as accuracy, precision, recall, F1-score, and ROC-AUC were used to assess model performance.
+  - Extensive analysis and visualization of results are available in the research section of the platform.
+- **Deployment:**
+  - The trained model is serialized using Joblib and served via FastAPI endpoints for real-time predictions.

+## 🖥️ Technical Architecture

+### Frontend
-- **Frontend:** Modern React (MUI, Recharts)
+- **Framework:** React 18
+- **UI Library:** Material-UI (MUI) for responsive, accessible design
+- **Charts:** Recharts for interactive data visualization
+- **API Integration:** Axios for secure, efficient communication with the backend
+- **Features:**
+  - Patient and doctor dashboards
+  - Real-time risk prediction forms
+  - Research and model transparency pages
+  - Fully responsive and mobile-friendly design

+### Backend
-- **Backend:** FastAPI (Python, Scikit-learn)
+- **Framework:** FastAPI (Python)
+- **ML Libraries:** Scikit-learn (LASSO, Gradient Boosting), Joblib
-- **Database:** MongoDB Atlas
+- **Database:** MongoDB Atlas for secure, scalable data storage
-- **ML:** LASSO for feature selection, Gradient Boosting for classification

-## 🚀 Features
-- **Patient & Doctor Dashboards**: Personalized risk trends, test history, and clinical insights
-- **Real-Time Prediction**: Input health data and get instant risk assessment
-- **Role-Based Authentication**: Secure login for patients and doctors
-- **Research & Transparency**: Model performance, methodology, and team details

-## 👥 Our Team
-- **Himanshu Rautela** (Student, IIIT Kota) – Developed the website, implemented models, full-stack integration
-- **Manas Rajpal** (Student, IIIT Kota) – Research paper writing, backend, data engineering
-- **Megh Kakadiya** (Student, IIIT Kota) – Major work on model implementation and data analysis
-- **Dr. Parikshit Kishor Singh** (HOD, ECE Dept, IIIT Kota) – Team formation, project guidance
-- **Mr. Snehanshu Shekhar** (Professor, BIT Mesra) – Active mentorship and technical advice
+- **Endpoints:**
+  - User authentication (role-based)
+  - Prediction API (accepts health data, returns risk score and explanation)
+  - Research/model insights API
+- **Security:**
+  - Environment variables for sensitive data (e.g., MongoDB URI)
+  - CORS configuration for frontend-backend integration

+### ML Pipeline
+- **Data Preprocessing:**
+  - Handling missing values, encoding categorical variables, feature scaling
+- **Feature Selection:**
+  - LASSO regression to identify and retain the most predictive features
+- **Model Training:**
+  - Gradient Boosting Classifier trained and validated on the processed dataset
+- **Model Serving:**
+  - Model exported with Joblib and loaded by FastAPI for inference

 ## 🌐 Live Demo
 _Coming soon!_